Should You Let Your Dog Lick Your Face?

 People love their dogs.
 These animals aren’t only adorable additions to the family – they are participants.

 That’s just how they see their dog licking them in the face.
 Dogs seem to be licking a whole lot.
 Most dog owners see it as an indicator of affection.
-Is it really the case?
+Is it the case?
 Some dogs tend to lick people’s faces more than others.
-Does it really imply that they are much more caring?
+Does it imply that they are much more caring?
 Or is there something more to it?
 Possibly they greet in that way, or attempt to taste you?
-Sadly, there is no distinct answer, but dog experts have some theories:
+Sadly, there is no specific answer, but dog experts have some theories:

 Why Does My Dog Lick Me So Much?